 Joint applications are acceptable, provided you have a lead applicant who is the main driver of the project and is eligible as per the list above.

 You are not eligible to apply as a lead applicant if you are:

 - a Commonwealth or state/territory agency or body that does not undertake publicly funded research

 - an individual or trust (however, a corporate trustee may apply on behalf of a trust).

 For more information on applicant eligibility, please see the Programme Guidelines.

 What are the eligibility criteria?

 To be eligible your project must:

-- be a scientific research project
+- be a research project in a field of science

 - include either data collection or transformation of data as an eligible activity